The Trapp Family: Plot

-At a convent in Austria in the 1930s, a spirited novice named Maria (Ruth Leuwerik) is sent by her abbess to the estate of a widowed naval hero, Baron von Trapp (Hans Holt), to look after his seven unruly children.
-The baron is a stern disciplinarian and runs his household like a ship.
+At Nonnberg Abbey in the Federal State of Austria in the 1930s, a spirited novice named Maria (Ruth Leuwerik) is sent by her abbess to the estate of a widowed Austro-Hungarian Navy war hero, Baron von Trapp (Hans Holt), to look after his seven unruly children.
+The baron is a stern disciplinarian and runs his household like a World War I U-boat.
 When Maria arrives, she encourages the children to play games like other kids, and teaches them how to sing.
 When the baron discovers how Maria is ignoring his orders, he sends her back to the convent.
 Later, when he hears his children singing songs they've learned from Maria, his feelings for her change.
 Gradually, the baron falls in love with the young woman and proposes marriage.

 After obtaining permission to marry from the abbess, Maria becomes the Baroness von Trapp.
-The family's priest, Dr. Franz Wasner (Josef Meinrad), encourages Maria and the children to sing for charity, and soon they develop a large following.
-After the Nazis annex Austria, the baron loses his fortune and is summoned to serve in the German navy.
-Unwilling to live under the Nazi regime, the family flee to the United States, where they continue performing.
+After the Captain loses his fortune, the family's priest, Dr. Franz Wasner (Josef Meinrad), encourages Maria and the children to sing for charity, and soon they develop a large following.
+After the Nazis annex Austria, the baron, unwilling to live under the Nazi regime, has the family flee to the United States, where they continue performing.
 But their troubles are far from over when a naïve Maria tells the immigration inspector they want to stay forever, after he asks how long they will be visiting the country.